gschmutz/kafka-workshop/05a-working-with-avro-and-springboot/README.md

 # Kafka from Spring Boot with Avro & Schema Registry

 In this workshop we will learn how to use the Spring Kafka abstraction with Avro message serialization from within a Spring Boot application.
 We will implement both a consumer and a producer.
-We are using the same Avro schema of [Workshop 4a: Working with Avro and Java](../04a-working-with-avro-and-java).

-We will create two Spring Boot projects, one for the Producer and one for the Consumer, simulating two independent microservices interacting with eachother via events.
+We will create two Spring Boot projects, one for the **Producer** and one for the **Consumer**, simulating two independent microservices interacting with eachother via events.

 Additionally we will create another Maven project called `meta` which holds the Avro Schema(s).
 A dependency to that project will be added to both Spring Boot projects.

 ## Create the Avro Metadata Project